 - Select the checkbox for Defensics plugin.
 Note that if the plugin is

 already installed on your system, you will not see it listed on the Available tab.
 4. Select Download now and install after restart to install the plugin after the next Jenkins restart.
 5. After restarting Jenkins, confirm that the plugin is successfully installed by navigating to Manage Jenkins > Manage Plugins > Installed, and verify that Defensics plugin shows in the list.

 You can update the plugin as new versions are released.

 - In Jenkins, select Manage Jenkins > Manage Plugins.

 - Select Defensics plugin.

-- If there are updates for the Defensics plugin, the updates show in the list.
+- If there are updates for the Defensics plugin, the updates show in

-- If there are updates, select the one you want, then select Download now and install after restart to install the plugin after the next Jenkins restart.
+the list. * Alternatively, you can force Jenkins to check for plugin updates by selecting Check now, and then look for an update in the list.
+4. If there are updates, select the one you want, then select Download now and install after restart to install the plugin after the next Jenkins restart.